necessarylion/bilions_ui/docs/components/alert.md

 ```

 !!! info "Dialog"
-    Dialog will be show as a modal and can be closed by clicking the close icon or pressing the back button.
+    `BAlertDialog.show` is a function and will be show as a modal and can be closed by clicking the close icon or pressing the back button.

 ## Properties